munificent/game-programming-patterns/book/state.markdown

 Each state machine can then respond to inputs, spawn behavior, and change its state independently of the other machine.
 When the two sets of states are mostly unrelated, this works well.

 In practice, you'll find a few cases where the states do interact.
 For example, maybe she can't fire while jumping, or maybe she can't do a dive attack if she's armed.
-To handle that, in the code for one state, you'll probably just do some crude `if` tests of the *other* machine's state to coordinate them.
+To handle that, in the code for one state, you'll probably just do some crude `if` tests on the *other* machine's state to coordinate them.
 Not the most elegant solution, but it gets the job done.

 ## Hierarchical State Machines